pexip/os-rustc/src/doc/rustc-dev-guide/src/diagnostics.md

 Inside rustc, future-incompatible lints are for signalling to the user that code they have written may not compile in the future.
 In general, future-incompatible code exists for two reasons:
-* the user has written unsound code that the compiler mistakenly accepted.
+* The user has written unsound code that the compiler mistakenly accepted.
 While it is within Rust's backwards compatibility guarantees to fix the soundness hole (breaking the user's code), the lint is there to warn the user that this will happen in some upcoming version of rustc *regardless of which edition the code uses*.
 This is the meaning that rustc exclusively exposes to users as "future incompatible".
-* the user has written code that will either no longer compiler *or* will change meaning in an upcoming *edition*.
+* The user has written code that will either no longer compiler *or* will change meaning in an upcoming *edition*.
 These are often called "edition lints" and can be typically seen in the various "edition compatibility" lint groups (e.g., `rust_2021_compatibility`) that are used to lint against code that will break if the user updates the crate's edition.